 Successful treatment of closed loop water systems that operate below temperatures of around 80oC should incorporate a broad spectrum biocide to control the growth and build-up of bacteria and microbial slimes within the closed system.

-The formation of scale in closed circuits and closed loop systems tends to be less of an issue because of the fixed volumes of water involved.
+The formation of scale (sometimes called limescale) in closed circuits and closed loop systems tends to be less of an issue because of the fixed volumes of water involved.
 However, if there are regular water losses that require significant make-up volumes then treatment for scale formation may be required.

 This is usually more of an issue with heating systems, especially those using hard water, as the increased system temperatures make the hardness salts more insoluble.
 The build-up of scale on internal surfaces can cause blockages, reduce heat transfer efficiencies, and constrict flow rates.